Wallis and Futuna in World War II: Refusal of Free France

 The French colonial empire during the Interwar period (1919–1939).

-Following the armistice signed between France and Germany on June 22, 1940, the French territories in the Pacific rallied to General de Gaulle: the New Hebrides on July 20, 1940, the French establishments in Oceania (In french: Établissements français d'Océanie.
-EFO) on September 1 and New Caledonia on September 19, 1940.
+Following the armistice signed between France and Germany on June 22, 1940, the French territories in the Pacific rallied to General de Gaulle: the New Hebrides on July 20, 1940, the French establishments in Oceania n September 1 and New Caledonia on September 19.
 Henri Sautot, appointed governor of New Caledonia by de Gaulle, announced in October that Wallis and Futuna would come under his authority, but this was refused by Alexandre Poncet, bishop of Wallis and Futuna.
 Poncet was an anti-Republican and a staunch Petainist: he categorically refused to join the Free France.
 This position was shared by other Catholic bishops in the region.

 Following the declaration of war in 1939, French resident Lamy left Wallis.
 His successor, Léon Vrignaud, arrived in Wallis in July 1940 and sought above all to preserve the territory's interests.
 A former resident of Port-Vila, he had witnessed the rallying of the New Hebrides and initially adopted a wait-and-see attitude.
 He had to reconcile the opposing positions of the Vichy mission and an influential merchant on the island, a supporter of General de Gaulle.
 He also wanted to obtain supplies as quickly as possible.
 Although it is impossible to determine whether he did so out of a concern for good relations with the bishop, or out of conviction, Vrignaud also refused to rally to the Free France.
 This position was passed on to Henri Sautot in early October 1941.

 Historian Jean-Marc Regnault believes that the refusal of the Free France was essentially the work of the few Europeans resident on the island: the bishop, resident Vrignaud and chancellor Alexis Bernast, "without taking into account the opinion or interest of the local population".
 Regnault explains the bishop's categorical refusal: "For Catholic leaders, the problem of supplies is secondary to ideology.
 If the islanders lack imported products, they'll go back to farming and fishing".
 Moreover, a radio message sent from French Indochina on April 16, 1941 congratulated "the French of Wallis for having accepted famine rather than the flour they could easily have obtained from Nouméa if they had rallied to dissent".

 While some Wallisian chiefs may have been sympathetic to General de Gaulle, "for the natives, France remained an abstraction, and the London-Vichy quarrels were of no concern to them", writes Regnault.
 The Wallisians' rallying to the Gaullist cause is therefore, for Regnault, a "legend".